Solid oxide fuel cell

 A solid oxide fuel cell (or SOFC) is an electrochemical conversion device that produces electricity directly from oxidizing a fuel.
 Fuel cells are characterized by their electrolyte material; the SOFC has a solid oxide or ceramic electrolyte.

 Advantages of this class of fuel cells include high combined heat and power efficiency, long-term stability, fuel flexibility, low emissions, and relatively low cost.
-The largest disadvantage is the high operating temperature which results in longer start-up times and mechanical and chemical compatibility issues.
+The largest disadvantage is the high operating temperature, which results in longer start-up times and mechanical and chemical compatibility issues.

 Introduction

-Solid oxide fuel cells are a class of fuel cells characterized by the use of a solid oxide material as the electrolyte.
+Solid oxide fuel cells are a class of fuel cells characterized by using a solid oxide material as the electrolyte.
 SOFCs use a solid oxide electrolyte to conduct negative oxygen ions from the cathode to the anode.
 The electrochemical oxidation of the hydrogen, carbon monoxide or other organic intermediates by oxygen ions thus occurs on the anode side.
-More recently, proton-conducting SOFCs (PC-SOFC) are being developed which transport protons instead of oxygen ions through the electrolyte with the advantage of being able to be run at lower temperatures than traditional SOFCs.
+More recently, proton-conducting SOFCs (PC-SOFC) have been developed to transport protons instead of oxygen ions through the electrolyte with the advantage of running at lower temperatures than traditional SOFCs.

-They operate at very high temperatures, typically between 500 and 1,000 °C. At these temperatures, SOFCs do not require expensive platinum catalyst material, as is currently necessary for lower temperature fuel cells such as PEMFCs, and are not vulnerable to carbon monoxide catalyst poisoning.
-However, vulnerability to sulfur poisoning has been widely observed and the sulfur must be removed before entering the cell through the use of adsorbent beds or other means.
+They operate at very high temperatures, typically between 600 and 1,000 °C. At these temperatures, SOFCs do not require expensive platinum group metals catalysts, as is currently necessary for lower temperature fuel cells such as PEMFCs, and are not vulnerable to carbon monoxide catalyst poisoning.
+However, vulnerability to sulfur poisoning has been widely observed, and the sulfur must be removed before entering the cell.
+For lower-quality fuels, such as gasified biomass, coal, or biogas, fuel processing becomes increasingly complex and, consequently, more expensive.
+The gasification process, which transforms the raw material into a gaseous state suitable for fuel cells, can generate significant quantities of compounds like methane and toluene, as well as larger polyaromatic and short-chain hydrocarbon compounds.
+These substances can lead to carbon buildup in SOFCs.
+The expenses associated with reforming and desulfurization are comparable in magnitude to the cost of the fuel cell itself.
+These factors become especially critical for systems with lower power output or greater portability requirements.

-Solid oxide fuel cells have a wide variety of applications, from use as auxiliary power units in vehicles to stationary power generation with outputs from 100 W to 2 MW.
-In 2009, Australian company, Ceramic Fuel Cells successfully achieved an efficiency of an SOFC device up to the previously theoretical mark of 60%.
-The higher operating temperature make SOFCs suitable candidates for application with heat engine energy recovery devices or combined heat and power, which further increases overall fuel efficiency.
+Solid oxide fuel cells have a wide variety of applications, from using them as auxiliary power units in vehicles to stationary power generation with outputs from 100 W to 2 MW.
+In 2009, the Australian company, Ceramic Fuel Cells, successfully achieved an efficiency of an SOFC device up to the previously theoretical mark of 60%.
+The higher operating temperature makes SOFCs suitable for application with heat engine energy recovery devices or combined heat and power, further increasing overall fuel efficiency.